Red: Pigments and dyes

 Red ochre cliffs near Roussillon in France.
 Red ochre is composed of clay tinted with hematite.
-Ochre was the first pigment used by man in prehistoric cave paintings.
+Ochre was the first pigment used by humans in prehistoric cave paintings.

 Vermilion pigment, made from cinnabar.
 This was the pigment used in the murals of Pompeii and to color Chinese lacquerware beginning in the Song dynasty.

 Red lead, also known as minium, has been used since the time of the ancient Greeks.
 Chemically it is known as lead tetroxide.
 The Romans prepared it by the roasting of lead white pigment.
 It was commonly used in the Middle Ages for the headings and decoration of illuminated manuscripts.

 The roots of the Rubia tinctorum, or madder plant, produced the most common red dye used from ancient times until the 19th century.

-Alizarin was the first synthetic red dye, created by German chemists in 1868.
+Alizarin was the first synthetic red dye, created by German chemists Carl Graebe and Carl Liebermann and head chemist Heinrich Caro in 1868 through the chemical company Badische Anilin-und Soda-Fabrik (BASF).
 It duplicated the colorant in the madder plant, but was cheaper and longer lasting.
 After its introduction, the production of natural dyes from the madder plant virtually ceased.